thomasabishop/eolas/Databases/GraphQL/Schema_Definition_Language.md

 SDL is the formal name for the syntax of GraphQL schemas.

+## Types

 A schema is a collection of object types that contain fields.
 Each field has a type of its own.
-A field's type can be a primitive/scalar value (such as an Int or a String), or it can be another object type (just like a custom type in TS).
+A field's type can be a primitive/scalar value (such as an `Int` or a `String`), or it can be another object type (just like a custom type in TS).

 A schema's type can be non-nullable which is to say, a required field.
 We indicate this with `!`.